 Arroz con pato, Peru

-Arroz con pato is a dish that clearly draws influence from China, France, and Spain.
+Arroz con patois a dish that clearly draws influence from China, France, and Spain.
 In other words, it is northern Peru’s answer to the famous paella.
 Paella is essentially a dish consisting of rice cooked in stock with vegetables and plenty of coriander.
 It is served with a confit or a roasted duck leg.
 This delicious dish is hugely popular in the city of Chiclayo.

-The local dish asado or in simpler English barbecue is an important part of the Argentinians.
-The place of football and fashion, Argentina offers best barbecues.
+The local dish Asado or in simpler English barbecue is an important part of the Argentinians.
+The place of football and fashion, Argentina offers the best barbecues.
 Each and every household has a parrilla, the traditional grill, and an asador, the person in charge of preparing and cooking.
 An Argentinian Asado is an all day long feast, to the food lover’s delight, that has to be experienced to be believed.

 What to do is to Argentina, churrasco is to Brazilians.
 This football-loving country has the wood-fired festival of meat that the local people love.
-It is not very uncommon in restaurants or even in backyards of the houses.
-Brazilians are meat loving people, so if you are in a restaurant a huge selection of different kinds of meats are offered.
+It is not very uncommon in restaurants or even in the backyards of the houses.
+Brazilians are meat-loving people, so if you are in a restaurant a huge selection of different kinds of meats are offered.
 You may be lost soon as each item is tastier than the other.
 So give your taste buds a treat by tasting some mouth-watering meats.

-These are actually pastries similar to the empanada that is filled with a soup like gravy.
+These are actually pastries similar to the empanada that is filled with a soup-like gravy.
 These Bolivian treats were named after another city of Argentina called Salta.
 Though unlikely, this typical Bolivian food is an experience itself.

 Peru finds itself again on the list because of Chicharrones.
 It is another treat offered by Peru.
 Chicharrones can be of different types and forms depending on the places.
-In some places, they are crumbled and fried fish, fried squid or pork sandwiches.
+In some places, they are crumbled and fried fish, fried squid, or pork sandwiches.
 In other places, they are pork rinds that are cooked on pork fat.
-A visit to Peru is must just for its variety of delicacies.
+A visit to Peru is a must just for its variety of delicacies.

-Arepas is a staple dish of Colombia that is served with egg, cheese, spicy mince, sweet corn or a combination of the above-mentioned items.
+Arepas is a staple dish of Colombia that is served with egg, cheese, a spicy mince, sweet corn, or a combination of the above-mentioned items.
 First, the dough is prepared and then flattened into pancakes.
 These pancakes are then fried and filled with all sorts of tasty local items found in Colombia.

-Peru makes to the list for the third time because of its amazing cuisine.
+Peru makes the list for the third time because of its amazing cuisine.
 Causa is actually a dish made of mashed potatoes.
 It is generally served with seafood.
 The presentation has to be perfect as the dish needs a number of layers.
 The dish may appear simple but it involves two of Peru’s key ingredients.

 This spicy street food delicacy can only be founded in the northern state of Bahia.
 The food is instantly handed over by the vendors after being prepared.
 It’s best to taste it while it is piping hot.
-Acaraje is actually a deep-fried cake made up of mashed black-eyed peas that are filled with a spicy paste of prawns and ground cashews.
-This mouthwatering dish needs to be in your list of most tasty street foods.
+Acreage is actually a deep-fried cake made up of mashed black-eyed peas that are filled with a spicy paste of prawns and ground cashews.
+This mouthwatering dish needs to be on your list of most tasty street foods.